Fans Are Unhappy With Louis Tomlinson For Blocking This Word On Instagram

 In order to understand why, you have to understand a popular One Direction fan theory.

 A group of 1D devotees insists that Tomlinson and Harry Styles are dating, though both members have denied this, according to BuzzFeed.
-These imaginative fans call the couple "Larry Stylinson."
+These imaginative fans all the couple "Larry Stylinson."

 Tomlinson has called the Louis-Harry 'shippers "fucking annoying."
 And now, thanks to Instagram's addition, he doesn't have to hear from them — at least not on that social media platform.